Are you having a hard time managing your time? Do you wish you could be more productive with the things that matter most? This post is for you!

 - Send a “just because” card to an out of town friend.

 - Make a meal for a fellow mom.
-Here are some freezer meals that aren’t gross that I use when deciding what to take.
+Here are some freezer meals that you can keep on hand for this reason.

 5. Simplify in order to provide more peace in your home.
 We all want peaceful homes in order to reflect the peace that comes from knowing Christ.
 What is one thing we can do this week to simplify in order to provide peace for our homes?